 Today, we’re going to take a look at the prepositions we use with begin and start.
 First of all, I’d like to mention that begin and start are usually interchangeable.
 For example you can start the class or begin the class – the meaning is the same.
 And, there are a number of different prepositions that we can use with begin and start.
 We will take a look at those first and then we’ll talk about some special cases where we can only use start.
 Are you ready, let’s check it out.

-Here are the example sentences.
-To get the details of this English lesson, you need to listen to the podcast or check the transcript for the details.
+Here are the example sentences from this episode.
+To get the details of this English lesson, you need to listen to the podcast or join my Podcast Learner’s Group for the transcript, live group lessons, and more.

 - We are going to begin the meeting at 10am, so please make sure you are on time.